Our Executive Team

 Tracey is a member of the Queensland Law Society, Australian Corporate Lawyers Association and the Australian Water Association.
 In her spare time, Tracey has also held a number of board positions within the not for profit sector particularly in the areas of non-profit health service provision and the performing arts.

-Reporting to COO Robin Lewis, as General Manager Paul oversees planning, capital inauguration, environmental and water quality issues across the Queensland Urban Utilities service area, involving approximately $4.4 billion worth of assets.
+Reporting to COO Robin Lewis, as Executive Leader, Planning, Paul oversees planning, capital inauguration, environmental and water quality issues across the Queensland Urban Utilities service area, involving approximately $4.4 billion worth of assets.
 Paul is also responsible for key regulator relationships and has established Queensland Urban Utilities' inaugural Water Netserv Plan and is currently establishing the Queensland Urban Utilities Design Code.

 Paul has over twenty years experience in the water and sewerage industry across a wide spectrum of disciplines.
 His main area of expertise is in the area of planning, asset management and the associated areas of strategic planning, demand management, and asset optimisation.
 Paul has had extensive experience in the operation, maintenance and construction of water and sewerage assets.

 Paul was a key member of the team that established Queensland Urban Utilities and inputting into the SEQ Water arrangements.
 Paul has been a member of a number of SEQ and national committees for the planning and asset management of water and sewerage systems.
 Paul is currently the Queensland representative on the WSAA Environment Committee.
 Paul has presented papers both in Australia and in the United States.

 Paul holds a Bachelor of Engineering, Graduate Diploma of Management and a Master of Business Administration.
 He is Registered Professional Engineer Queensland and is also a member of the Australian Institute of Company Directors.